onyx-and-iris/OBS-to-XAir/README.md

 This script was developed and tested with:

--   OBS 28.01
+-   OBS 31.0.0
--   obs-websocket 5.0.1
+-   obs-websocket 5.5.4
 -   A Midas MR18 and an X32 emulator.

 ## Special Thanks

+-   [Lebaston](https://github.com/lebaston100) for the initial implementation of this script.
--   OBS team and the obs-websocket developers + Behringer/Midas for the OSC protocol.
+-   OBS team and the obs-websocket developers.
+-   Behringer/Midas for making their mixers programmable!
--   [Adem](https://github.com/aatikturk) for contributions towards the obsws-python wrapper.
+-   [Adem](https://github.com/aatikturk) for contributions towards the obsws-python clients.
--   [Onyx-and-Iris](https://github.com/onyx-and-iris) for contributions towards the obsws-python and xair-api wrappers.
+-   [Onyx-and-Iris](https://github.com/onyx-and-iris) for contributions towards the obsws-python and xair-api interfaces.